GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 03/README.md

 ### Trippy: Learning to Draw Basic Graphics

 Trippy shows how to do basic drawing using Win32 GDI.
 From the 2003 CD.
+There is a different example on the 2004 CD, CropCircles.

 ### Trippy Versions

 0. Original CD game files written in 2003.
 1. update the old code to the new standard I set for Blizzard.

-Is this the final version?
-Probably, but maybe not.
-Depends on later game code that is updated from the original.

-Possible updated version(s), use GDI+ and/or DirectX instead of GDI.

 ### Notes